Leipzig Trade Fair: Early history

 The history of the Leipzig fairs goes back to the Middle Ages.
 A fair held at Leipzig is first mentioned in 1165.
 Otto the Rich, Margrave of Meissen presented the Leipzig fairs under protection.
-No other fair was allowed within a circle of a mile (7.5 km) away (Bannmeile).
+No other fair was allowed within a circle of an (German) mile (7.5 km) away (Bannmeile).

-In 1268, Margrave Theodoric of Landsberg secured all merchants travelers to Leipzig full protection for person and goods, even if their sovereign was at feud with him.
+In 1268, Margrave Theodoric of Landsberg assured all merchants travelers to Leipzig full protection for person and goods, even if their sovereign was at feud with him.
 This led to the settlement of numerous merchants in Leipzig.
 Trade goods now included herring, cloth, wine, and pepper.

 15th century to 18th century

-Two annual fairs established in Leipzig, at Jubilate (third sundey after Easter) and Michaelis (29th of September).
+Two annual fairs established in Leipzig, at Jubilate (third sunday after Easter) and Michaelis (29th of September).
 Frederick II of Saxony imparted in 1458 the privilege for a third fair in Leipzig, the New Year's Fair.
 German emperor Frederick III confirmed this fair in 1466 and 1469 by imperial privileges.
+That made the Leipzig merchant bourgeoisie growing up.

 In 1497, Maximilian I (from 1508 Emperor) confirmed all three Leipzig fairs (New Year, Jubilate, Michaelis) again and provided his seigneurial protection, including a ban of establishing more fairs in the neighboring dioceses of Magdeburg, Halberstadt, Meissen, Merseburg and Naumburg.

 In 1507 Maximilian I banned any fairs within a 15-mile radius around Leipzig, which further increased the marketplace importance.
 The privilege also confirmed the staple right and extended the protection for the merchants on their way to the Leipzig fairs.
 Towns like Halle, Naumburg, Erfurt, and Magdeburg were now disadvantaged as marketplaces.

 In 1523, the Augsburg merchant family Welser built a big house with shops at the Markt 8 (today's Barthels Hof), the rival Fuggers had factories as well.

 In 1678–87, an exchange was built (Alte Handelsbörse, Naschmarkt, destroyed in 1943, rebuilt).

 In the 18th century, Leipzig became the centre for trade with Russian, Polish and English goods.
 It was called 'the marketplace of all Europe'.